public static final class RegressionTestPlan.Builder

 test heating base temperatures (leaving the API to choose the test

-heating base temperatures automatically), at build()
+heating base temperatures automatically), at build() time

 you will be allowed up to 60 custom test cooling base temperatures.